-Planet Ark recommends that you only plant local natives.
+Planet Ark recommends that you plant local natives.
 Local natives are perfectly suited to the local soil type and climate, and they're also great for wildlife.
-To find plants native to your local area call your council or Planet Arks hotline 1300 88 5000.
+To find plants native to your local area call your council.

 7. Gather what you need on the day.
 Remember to allocate someone to conduct planting demonstrations for your students.
 Show your young volunteers how to plant trees, shrubs or grasses and make sure they are comfortable with this before you leave them to plant on their own.
 It is vital that you do this to help the plants survive.
 Planet Ark's poster "How to Plant a Tree" can be a useful resource to have at your site.
 This can be downloaded at http://treeday.planetark.org/coords/ posters-brochures.cfm